joe-thirtytwonineteen/graql/docs/internals/scanning.md

 Components annotated with `GraQLExceptionHandler` are registered and provided to the `GraQLGlobalExceptionHandler`.

-If a GraphQL operation throws an exception, the globel exception handlers checks for an appropriate delegate.
+If a GraphQL operation throws an exception, the global exception handler checks for an appropriate delegate.

 If one exists for the exception type, it's then invoked.